Migratory game bird hunting: frequently asked questions

 Question: What is the difference between the daily bag limit and the possession limit?

 Answer: The daily bag limit is the maximum number of birds (by species or group of species; e.g., ducks) that a hunter may harvest during any single day of hunting.
 The possession limit is the maximum number of unpreserved birds, or any murres, that a person may have in their possession at any time.
-The possession limit applies to all persons (including non-hunters who receive unpreserved birds or any murres as a gift), and for all birds.
+The possession limit applies to all persons (including non-hunters who receive unpreserved birds or any murres as a gift), and for all bird species.

 For murre hunters, the possession limit includes both unpreserved and preserved birds.

 Answer: It is important to note that if you hunt in different areas that have varying bag and/or possession limits, you must respect the daily bag limit and possession limit of each area.
-You may not combine the total of the daily bag or possession limits for the various areas where you hunt.
+You cannot combine the total of the daily bag or possession limits for the various areas where you hunt.
 You would be limited to the higher daily bag limit and possession limit of those areas where you hunt.

 Question: Do harvested migratory game birds count in the possession limit when they are preserved?
 What is the process to preserve harvested birds?

 Answer: Once a bird is preserved for future use, it no longer counts as part of a hunter’s possession limit, with the exception of murres.
-A bird is preserved when it has
+A bird is preserved when it has:

 - been eviscerated and plucked in any location and then been frozen, made into sausage, cooked, dried, canned or smoked in a location other than the hunting area